ivanleomk/quartz/raw/notes/The Millionare Fastlane.md

 ### Education
 The slowlane sometimes deploys education as a way in order to increase their intrinsic value (Eg. getting an MBA) to increase their rate.
 However, they're still trading their time for money and this doesn't allow you to increase the amount of \$\$ you're earning

+ > The problem with formal education to raise intrinsic value is that it is extremely time and money intensive.

+ If you financed your advanced education with debt, the debt becomes parasitic and traps you into forced job servitude and that destroys freedom.
+Whether you owe $35,000 for your BMW or for student loans, debt steals freedom and forces indentured time.

+### Gurus
+> A paradox of practice exists when someone promotes a moneymaking strategy but that strategy is not what made him or her rich.
+In other words, they're not practitioners of their own advice.
+They effectively teach one wealth equation while they get rich leveraging another.

+### Slowlane Dangers
+- Health
+- Wealth
+- Home prices
+- Company going bust
+- Lifestyle creep
+- Slow walk~